BalloonBox-Inc/bbox-templates-fastapi/README.md

 ## This Repo

-This GitHub repo contains the template to initiate a project using FastAPI and Heroku with the use of an external database.
+This GitHub repo contains the template to initiate a project using FastAPI and Heroku with the use of external database and JWT security.

 ## How to use